Shubh-1-am/Task-tracker/README.md

 - Add hyperlinks to your notes.
 - Insert images into your notes.
 - Choose a background for the app.
-- Set alarm reminders for your notes.
+- Set alarm reminders for your tasks and notes.

 ## Installation
 To install the Task-Tracker app, simply download the APK file to your Android device and follow the installation prompts.